 So, what should you do with your additional savings?
 As interest rates on cash savings are low – the highest rate currently available on an easy-access cash account is 0.58% with the Online Flexi Saver Account from Investec that requires a £5,000 deposit to secure this rate – two of the most popular options are to make overpayments on a mortgage or start investing.

-Overpaying a mortgage or investing the money are two of the choices, but how do you decide which is better?
-Here are some of the things you should think about, but remember that every situation is individual and you should always seek professional advice before making any decisions.
+There are five questions you should ask yourself first, but remember that every situation is individual and you should always seek professional advice before making any decisions.

-A mortgage is a huge financial commitment not just because of the size of the loan but the length of time it takes to pay back.
+A mortgage is a huge financial commitment not just because it’s a loan of tens or hundreds of thousands, but the length of time it takes to pay back.
 Twenty-five years used to be the standard term (or length) of a mortgage, but as property prices have risen, it’s more common now for younger people to have to take out a 30-year, 35-year or even a 40-year mortgage to buy a home.

 The longer that’s left on your mortgage, the more you will benefit from making overpayments now to reduce its length.
 Every month you have a mortgage you’re paying interest, so overpayments shrink the amount outstanding and lower the overall amount of interest you’re charged.